Rome Metrebus Tickets and Fares

 Metrebus tickets are available from:

 The Roma Pass may be worth investigating, depending on your Rome vacation plans.
-It's valid for 3 days of unlimited travel on Metro trains, city buses, trams, and a handful of commuter trains.
-It also allows free or reduced entry to selected museums and archaeological sites, including the Colosseum/Palatine/Roman Forum and the Capitoline Museums.
+It comes in two versions: the original , and a cheaper .
+Both allow unlimited travel on Metro trains, city buses, trams, and a handful of commuter trains.
+Each pass also allows free or reduced entry to selected museums and archaeological sites, with a priority "skip the line" turnstile at the Colosseum.

 Next page: How to use Metrebus ticket machines